Atlantic Christian School

-Atlantic Christian School is a private, coeducational Christian school in Egg Harbor Township, in Atlantic County, New Jersey, United States, serving students in pre-kindergarten through twelfth grade.
+Atlantic Christian School is a private, coeducational Christian school in Egg Harbor Township, in Atlantic County, in the U.S. state of New Jersey, serving students in pre-kindergarten through twelfth grade.
 The school colors are green and white, and the mascot is the cougar.
 The school is dually accredited by the Middle States Association of Colleges and Schools (until July 2026) and by the Association of Christian Schools International.